Everything You Need to Know About Day 20 of the World Cup

 What a player @KMbappe!
 Blistering pace Aggression Goals Touch Technique Composure Two goals and an assist.
 A superstar! #Mbappé #FRAARG

-Uruguay will not afford Mbappe the same luxuries here.
-There'll be no space to run into, few opportunities to turn and given how effective he was against Argentina, maybe some roughhouse tactics coming the way of the youngster early in the game.
+Uruguay will not afford Mbappe the same luxuries.
+There will be no space to run into and few opportunities to turn.
+And given how effective he was against Argentina, there may be some roughhouse tactics coming his way early in the game.

 Godin and Gimenez don't have the pace to match Mbappe, nor does Diego Laxalt, who may be tasked with tracking the forward's trademark out-to-in runs from the right flank.

-But they're all canny operators that have excelled at this World Cup; keeping France's No. 10 quiet will be the ultimate test of their defensive mettle.
+However, they are all canny operators who have excelled at this World Cup, but keeping France's No. 10 quiet will be the ultimate test of their defensive mettle.